balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 Agent prompt:

 ```
-Agent: Assign Copilot to assist on issue #<ISSUE_NUMBER> in repo "demo-streamlit".
+ Assign Copilot to assist on issue #<ISSUE_NUMBER> in repo "demo-streamlit".
 Scope: propose code changes and unit tests.
 Message for Copilot: "Please propose a patch for analyze_text() that:
 - Adds a None guard (treat None as empty string)